-Internal assessments indicate that overall disadvantaged children perform less well than their non disadvantaged peers despite the many targeted interventions the school offers through small group tuition.
 Disadvantaged children that also have SEND require and get extra support.
+About 40% of the number of disadvantaged children also have a SEND need.
 Data in Maths shows that this is a key area for the school and already forms part of the School Development Plan.
-Fluency sessions are a key part of all Maths lessons.
+Fluency sessions are a key part of the school's aim to raise standards and are done daily outside of the maths lesson.
 The school have adopted the evidence-based use of Rosenshein's Principles in Action.
 In particular the use of retrieval of information at the start of lessons has become a focus for the school since September.
 Staff have been given time to research Rosenshein's use of pedagogy to use in their own lessons.
-Specific TAs have been given training in White Rose Maths Intervention.
-(December 2022) with a view to implementing this in the Spring Term.
+Specific TAs that were given training in White Rose Maths Intervention.
+(December